Overview of ESA Authentication Unit (AU)

 The details of the signature, keys and counters are described in the AU features.

 The Authentication Unit Shell package is a software component which implements all the features of the ground and space ends of the ESA AU.
-The Telecommand Encoder Shell and Telecommand Decoder Shell packages provide optional support for the ESA AU.
+The Telecommand Encoder Shell and Telecommand Decoder Shell packages provide optional implementation of the ground or space end of the ESA AU.

-As an alternative to the ESA AU, our product range includes the Segment Level Security Interface (SLSI), which is an interface for external implementation of security features such as authentication.
+As an alternative to the ESA AU, our product range includes the Segment Level Security Interface (SLSI), which is an interface in the Telecommand Encoder or Decoder Shell for external implementation of security features such as authentication.